 The new greenhouse will be visible from the upper floor windows of no. 24, but will be subservient to the impact of the existing side wall of the garden side extension to no. 20.
+The balcony to the new bedroom at 1st floor level of the existing extension will extend towards the side wall of no. 20 to the sama position as the existing balcony which is to be demolished.
+The relationship of the balcony to the window in the side wall of no. 20 will therefore remain the same.

-An obscure glass privacy panel will be positioned on the new flat roof of the rear extension to screen the balcony from the window of no. 20 in the party wall.
-This window was never agreed with the owners of no. 22 and should not have been formed in the party wall in the first place.
+This window in the side wall of no. 20 was never agreed with the owners of no. 22 and should not have been formed in the party wall in the first place.
 When first put in by the previous owner of no.20, it was a fixed window with obscure glass.
-This was changed without planning permission (it is now an outward opening casement clear glass window) when alterations were carried out to the side extension following the submission of a Planning Application in 2008 (ref: 2008/1240/P).
+This was changed without planning permission (it is now an outward opening casement clear glass window opening over the airspace of no.22 with the resultant loss of privacy to the balcony and garden of no.22) when alterations were carried out to the side extension following the submission of a Planning Application in 2008 (ref: 2008/1240/P).
 On the application drawings for that permission the window is shown as a fixed window.